QuantumMaterialsModelling/bands4vasp/README.md

 #### Fermi surface

-* **SYMPOINT1** - needs to be initialized as a 3-dimensional vector, the vector elements are seperated by blanks (e.g. SYMPOINTS1=0.0 0.0 0.0).
+* **SYMPOINT1** - needs to be initialized as a 3-dimensional vector.
+The vector elements are seperated by blanks (e.g. SYMPOINTS1=0.0 0.0 0.0).
 If SYMPOINT1 is set, it will be taken as the center of point reflection for the Fermi surface.

 * **SYMREC** - if SYMREC is set to .TRUE., the coordinates for SYMPOINT1 are treated as reciprocal coordinates (default).
 If SYMREC is set to .FALSE., bands4vasp consideres cartesion coordinates.